 Stifel: Diller Likely Has to Bid Higher for MGM to Get Deal Done

-It’s been two weeks since Barry Diller’s People Inc. (NASDAQ: PPLI) offered to acquire MGM Resorts International for $18 billion, valuing the casino operator at $48.30 a share, but there are no guarantees that proposal reaches the finish line.
-MGM’s price action suggests an upward revision is needed.
+It’s been two weeks since Barry Diller’s People Inc. (NASDAQ: PPLI) offered to acquire MGM Resorts International for $18 billion, valuing the casino operator at $48.30 a share, but there are no guarantees that this proposal will reach the finish line.
+Indeed, MGM’s price action suggests an upward revision is needed.

 In a new report to clients, Stifel analyst Steven Wieczynski said “there appears to be less internal support for this transaction” compared to Tilman Fertitta’s $17.6 billion offer to take Caesars Entertainment (NASDAQ: CZR) private.